jacobredmon/jacobredmon.github.io/README.md

 This is my personal website to host my projects and resume on.

 ### Homepage Random Quote
+On page load, a random quote taken from my Kindle notes from books I have read will appear.

 ### Bingo Board
 My first project is an interactive Bingo Board.